mhdatie/MineTwitter/README.md

 Todo
 ====

-- Set up a [scheduler](https://github.com/mattpat/node-schedule) (i.e: Start/End of Stream) from console.
+- Set up more [scheduler](https://github.com/mattpat/node-schedule) (i.e: Periodic mining) options from console.
 - Use [Forever](https://github.com/foreverjs/forever-monitor) programmatically to run application in the background.
 - Set up the Tweet Schema from within the console.
 - More options (i.e: Port #, Author Name, etc.)